utdata/icj-class/css/css-practice.md

-# CSS Homeowork: Build a sports story
+# CSS Practice: Build a sports story

-For this homework assignment, you will be picking up from the last HTML homework assignment and enhancing it with your own CSS, with the directions provided below.
+For this practice assignment, you will be picking up from the last HTML practice assignment and enhancing it with your own CSS, with the directions provided below.

 We did many of these things with our in-class assignment.
 You'll also have to figure out some new things, but that is part of coding.